 It is difficult to have great sympathy for Anna Bolena – as she herself admits in Donizetti’s operatic take on Henry VIII’s second wife.
 But in this opera it is also difficult to feel anything for her replacement Giovanna (Jane) Seymour – and she too knows it!

-Their only saving grace, apart from seeing their own faults, is that the representation of the Tudor king is completely revolting – quiet what either saw in him apart from the title of course is a mystery and yet both gush forth their love.
+Their only saving grace, apart from seeing their own faults, is that the representation of the Tudor king is completely revolting – quite what either saw in him apart from the title of course is a mystery and yet both gush forth their love.

 It makes massive demands of the singers but at bold Longborough they are no stranger to ambition and our principals deliver.
 Jenny Miller has created a generally clean, crisp production with a simple set from Nate Gibson.